 Something to keep in mind is that Americans hate queueing, so big, fast chairlifts and gondolas are the norm – with barely a drag lift in sight – meaning more actual skiing for your buck.

 Best for families – Vail's pedestrian friendly village is easy to navigate with kids, as is the front side of the mountain.
 Hotels here will bend over backwards to assist with childcare, while teenagers and parents alike will love the on-mountain activity centre at Adventure Ridge.

-Best for après – Aspen is Colorado’s winter sports hub, almost akin to Chamonix’s position in France, with everything from art galleries and champagne bars to traditional taverns and late night clubs.
-If you're a casino lover, then you can fill your boots on the Nevada side of Heavenly, Lake Tahoe.
+Best for après – If you're a casino lover, then you can fill your boots on the Nevada side of Heavenly, Lake Tahoe.

-Best for beginners – Aspen’s Buttermilk mountain is dedicated to beginners, but Vail also matches is advanced terrain with a great ski school and lots of wide and gentle tree-lined slopes, perfect for when you're just starting out.
+Best for beginners – Vail matches its advanced terrain with a great ski school for beginners and lots of wide and gentle tree-lined slopes, perfect for when you're just starting out.

-Best for experts – Hard to choose between Park City and Breckenridge – both have legendary backcountry bowls, where advanced skiers can really test their skills in the steep and deep.
+Best for experts – Breckenridge has legendary backcountry bowls, where advanced skiers can really test their skills in the steep and deep.

 The standard of accommodation here is generally very high, across a range of hotels to suit most group sizes and budgets.
 Large, well-appointed rooms are the norm here, with most places also having access to a pool, gym and hot tub as standard.

 Service with a smile is something Americans are rightly proud of, so don’t hesitate to ask for anything else to make your stay better; chances are the staff will go above and beyond to assist.